 What is Growth Hacking: Definition and How to Do Growth Hacks Work

-Growth hacking is a combination of growth marketing techniques used to promote startups that are just paving their way.
+Growth hacking combines growth marketing techniques used to promote startups that are just paving their way.
 The primary purpose of growth hacking marketing strategies is to quickly generate new leads and allow the startup to start selling their products.
 These marketing strategies are highly agile and flexible.
 If a growth hacker sees the hacks don’t yield the expected results, they are instantly revised and upgraded.

 Growth hacking marketing is suitable both for B2C and B2B businesses.
 Nevertheless, in B2B, this strategy is used much more often.
 The thing is that in the B2B segment, lead generation is slow and painful.
 The decision-making process is lengthy and affected by multiple stakeholders thinking about investing their money.
 Convincing them is more complicated than convincing a single customer in B2C.
 You need to find a personalized approach and put more effort into making B2B leads convert.